TheDarkestNightRises/zombie-fps/README.md

 ## Features

 - Zombie ai that chases after you and attacks you.
-- You can shoot zombies
 - You are in complete darkness.
 Use your flashlight
 - Battery and ammo pickup
+- Use different weapons
+- You can shoot enemies

 ## Tech Stack